microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationKeyCredential.md

 ```

 ## Description
-the Remove-EntraBetaApplicationKeyCredential cmdlet removes a key credential from an application.
+The Remove-EntraBetaApplicationKeyCredential cmdlet removes a key credential from an application.

 ## Examples